tomasklaen/uosc/README.md

 #### `stream-quality`

 Switch stream quality.

-This is just a basic re-assignment of `ytdl-format` mpv property from predefined options (configurable with `stream_quality_options`) and video reload, there is no fetching of available formats going on.
+This is just a basic re-assignment of `ytdl-format` mpv property from predefined options (configurable with `stream_quality_options`) and video reload.
+There is no fetching of available formats going on.
+However, if the special value `stream_quality_options=script` is set, uosc will try to open the menu of quality-menu.lua instead, which fetches the available formats.
+For installation see [mpv-quality-menu](https://github.com/christoph-heinrich/mpv-quality-menu).

 #### `open-file`